Kindness of the World: Production

 The album was produced by Henry, with Brian Paulson helping to engineer.
 He was backed by members of the Jayhawks, as well as by Mike Russell.
 Kindness of the World was recorded at Daniel Lanois's studio, in New Orleans.
 "I Flew Over Our House Last Night" is a cover of the Tom T. Hall song.
 The title track is a duet with Victoria Williams.
 Henry wrote the originals as they came to him, and tried not to overwork them.
 The album includes an unlisted track.

 Critical reception

 Entertainment Weekly wrote that Henry's "plain-sung, pedal-steel-pierced vignettes ... plumb America’s psyche with a classicist’s, not a provocateur’s, perspective."
 Trouser Press thought that "the songs are so fine that such eclecticism doesn’t call attention to itself; Kindness of the World sounds completely organic and thought-out."
 The New York Times concluded that "Henry is fond of waltzes and ballads; it's easy to imagine Willie Nelson singing 'She Always Goes', and waltzes like 'This Close to You' could be last-call honky-tonk anthems."

 Stereo Review noted that "in spare but telling language Henry evokes the romantic fatalism at the heart of the country-music mythos in 'She Always Goes'."
-The Austin American-Statesman considered the album to be one of 1993's best, writing that where Henry's songwriting "formerly flirted with the elliptical and oblique, his material has become as elemental and direct on the surface as it is multilayered beneath it."
+The Austin American-Statesman considered the album to be one of 1993's best, writing that, where Henry's songwriting "formerly flirted with the elliptical and oblique, his material has become as elemental and direct on the surface as it is multilayered beneath it."
 The Atlanta Journal-Constitution determined that the songs "have a lived-in, rustic feel, a sustained understatement that throws the singer's mature narratives and life sketches to the forefront."
+The News & Observer listed it as the tenth best album of 1993.

 Reviewing Henry's Trampoline, Spin deemed Kindness of the World "mellow to a fault."
 (The New) Rolling Stone Album Guide labeled it Henry's "first consistently compelling collection."
-The News & Observer listed it as the tenth best album of 1993.